adnanaahmad/yoda-BE/README.md

   * SSL cert for the server.
   * Permissions.
   *
+* finalize.sh -
 * get-certs.sh -Gets or renews the certificates.
+* install-v2.sh -
+* install.sh -
+* revert.sh - Enables reverting to any previously backed-up version.
 * setup.sh - Does the initial setup of all the binaries and dependencies.
+* shared.sh - Shared functions and variables.
+* start-all.sh - Run all the services listed in the START variable.
 * startup.sh - Runs on every reboot.
 Runs the update script.
+* sync.sh - Ensures NPM and other dependencies are up to date.
+* trim.sh - Keeps only the 5 latest backups.
 * update.sh - Downloads and installs the latest versions of the binaries and keeps the dependecies up to date.
 This also creates a backup of each version.
-* revert.sh - Enables reverting to any previously backed-up version.
-* trim.sh - Keeps only the 5 latest backups.

 ## Services